peternmai/ProjectDrive16_17/software.md

 score.
 The scoring algorithm will take into account which path has obstacles that are furthest away, and favors paths which are closer to the *general course direction* angle and closer to the vehicle's forward direction.
-Using this mechanism, it ensures that the vehicle will always to striving to go towards the *course general direction* while also being able to definitely make up its mind about which is the ideal path to take when given an obstacle.
+Using this mechanism, it ensures that the vehicle will always strive to go towards the *course general direction* while also being able to definitely make up its mind about which is the ideal path to take when given an obstacle.